edgelesssys/marblerun.sh/content/docs/getting-started/sgx-device-plugin.md

           limits:
             sgx.intel.com/epc: 10
 ```
-Note that in this case, the plugin by Intel is used.
+Note, that every plugin uses its own way of injecting SGX resources into deployments.
+Please refer to the documentation for your plugin of choice.
+This is an example of the Intel plugin.

 Marblerun supports [automatic injection]({{< ref "docs/features/auto-injection.md" >}}) of those values, provided your used plugin is supported by Marblerun.

 {{<note>}}